dfsantamaria/POC4COMMERCE/README.md

 To perform a query, create an object of type CSE by typing:

           occse = OCCSE(repositoryManager, reasonerInterface)

 where "repositoryManager" and "reasonerInterface" are the repository manager and the reasoner interface, respectively, as created before.

 Then, load the repository by typing:

           occse.loadRepository()

 Syncronized the reasoner by typing:

           occse.syncReasoner()

 Add all the required prefixes in addition to the standard ones defined by POC4COMMERCE by typing

           occse.addPrefixes([(prefix, IRI), ...])

 where:<\br>
 - [(prefix, IRI), ...] is a list of tuple of constituted by the prefix and the prefixed IRI.

 Finally, you can perform
-- either one of the standard queries by calling one of the methods "performQuery-CodeQuery-", where "-CodeQuery-" is the code of the standard query or
+- either one of the standard queries by calling one of the methods "performQuery-CodeQuery-", where "-CodeQuery-" is the code of the standard query, or
 - a custom query by typing

       occse.performQuery(query)

 where "query" is an object of type "Query" as created before whose prefixes are neither one of the standard prefixes nor one of the prefixes added with the method "occse.addPrefixes".
 The output of "performQuery" can be formatted as desired.